 In India, Gift is considered as one of the most common methods of exchange of goods, property and money.
 Since India has a diversified culture, religion and customs thus, Indian people have a lot of reasons to celebrate.
 They celebrate by way of exchanging gifts as it is the absolute symbol of love and affection and of course of social status too.
+Money and any thing can be given as gift in India, many parents give cash and material things to their female child at the time of marriage as gift without knowing the taxability of gifts in India.
+You will must have received gift from relative This is why, many people search for tax on gift money in India or income tax on gift received from parents.

 What is a Gift?